 Appendages anterior to the first pair of walking legs.

-5. How Are Male Black Widows Different?
+5. How Are Male Black Widows Different From Females?

 The male black widow, as with many other spiders, is much smaller and less conspicuous than the female.
 His only real reason to exist is to impregnate the female, and once that's accomplished he becomes just another meal.
 While this may seem cruel—and is the source of the black widow's common name—it is actually a perfectly rational survival mechanism developed through millions of years of evolution.
 After all, when food is survival, and the male is no longer needed, the solution is obvious.